 This isn’t a “let’s crap on Russia” post.
 The following Russian gymnasts combine for a staggering 99 points:

 Statistically, Russian gymnasts have put up some of the highest point totals.
-It’s the six following Russian fan favorites that combined, account for only 12 points.
+It’s the six following Russian fan favorites that when combined, account for only 12 points.

 Oksana Fabrichnova (1 point)

 Fabrichnova is best known for her famed dismount on the uneven bars.
 She was a core member of the Russian team in the immediate aftermath after the fall of the Soviet Union.
 Injuries would start to catch her in the run up to the 1996 Olympics.
 Adding to her problems was the nationality change of Roza Galieva which took up an additional spot on the Russian team.
-This was also occurring alongside the rise younger gymnasts looking to usurp established veterans like Oksana.
+This was also occurring alongside the rise of younger gymnasts looking to usurp established veterans like Oksana.
 Five members of Russia’s 1996 Olympic team were younger than Fabrichnova.

 At the 1993 World Championships Fabrichnova finished 5th in the All-Around (AA).
 But three years later she found herself in the role of alternate on the 1996 Olympic team.
 Fabrichnova would go down as one of the most iconic Russian gymnasts to never have made an Olympic team.
 The only individual medal of her short-lived career was a bronze on the balance beam at the 1994 World Championships.